What is a holiday countdown?

 This tab lets you decide where to show the content in your Shopify pages.
 You can choose the page or pages for the testimonials to show on.
 The default is to show on all store sections, but you can show them only on certain parts of your store if you’d like.

 The ‘Location on page” selector allows you to choose where the holiday countdown will appear.
 You can use the drop-down to choose for them to appear: right after, right before, beginning of, end of, or replace a certain section on your site.
 You can select the URL to appear, but by default it’ll take your site URL.
 Clicking this button will show a pop-up explaining how to use the selector.
-On your site page the blue line will show where the content will be added when the skill is running live.
+Hover your mouse on your site and click to choose an element.

 When to show